irenelgg/irenelgg/README.md

 ## 👨‍🎓 About Me
-I’m a **Computer Science** student at **UC Berkeley**, passionate about building impactful software solutions and exploring the intersection of **AI and biotechnology**.
-I focus on developing scalable systems and tools that solve real-world problems.
+I’m a Computer Science student at UC Berkeley, driven by a passion for building impactful software solutions and exploring the intersection of AI and biotechnology.
+Growing up surrounded by individuals with diverse challenges has fueled my motivation to create tools that address real-world problems and improve lives.
+I approach my work with a focus on scalability, efficiency, and purpose, believing that technology is most meaningful when it delivers tangible results.

+Outside of coding and research, I enjoy exploring new cities, staying curious about advancements in AI, and diving into thought-provoking content like the HBO series Westworld.
+One quote that deeply resonates with me is from the movie Her: "Sometimes I think I’ve felt everything I’m ever gonna feel, and from here on out, I’m not gonna feel anything new — just lesser versions of what I’ve already felt."
+This reminds me of the boundless potential of technology to evoke emotions and connect us in ways we never thought possible.

 - 🔍 **Current Focus**: AI/ML Infrastructure, Software Engineering
 - 🌍 **Vision**: Making AI accessible, scalable, and impactful